spryker-sdk/sdk/docs/development.md

 The SDK offers different extension points to enable 3rd parties to contribute to the SDK without needing to modify it.

+From simple to complex the SDK can be extended by:

+1. providing additional tasks or settings via YAML definition placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Tasks/<taskname>.yaml`.
+Those tasks can't introduce additional dependencies and therefore are best suited to integrate existing tools that come with a standalone executable.
+2. providing additional tasks, value resolvers or settings via PHP implementation, placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Tasks/<taskname>.php`.
+Those tasks need to implement the [TaskInterface](https://github.com/spryker-sdk/sdk-contracts/blob/master/src/Entity/TaskInterface.php) and need to be exposed by providing a Symfony bundle to the Spryker SDK (e.g.: `<path/to/spryker/sdk>/extension/<YourBundleName>/<YourBundleName>Bundle.php`), following the conventions of a [Symphony bundle](https://symfony.com/doc/current/bundles.html#creating-a-bundle).
+This possibility is best suited for more complex tasks that do not require additional dependencies (e.g.: validating the content of a yaml file by using Symphony validators)
+3. Providing additional tasks, value resolver or settings that come with additional dependencies follows the same guideline as 2. but requires to build your own [SDK docker image](./build.md) that includes those dependencies.

 ## Implementing a new task

 A task is essentially the execution of a very specific function.